Amenities at Noble Horizon

 The elegant private dining room, seating ten, opens to a terrace with pond and mountain views.
 It can be reserved by residents hosting a lunch or party for family and friends.

-Situated conveniently on the ground floor of the Cobble, the library boasts an extensive selection of large-print books, periodicals, computers with internet access, a Vision Tech magnifier, e-readers and a copier for resident use.
+The Library boasts an extensive selection of large-print books, periodicals, computers with internet access, a Vision Tech magnifier, e-readers and a copier for resident use.

 The Community Room